wso2/docs-is/en/docs/guides/dialects/add-claim-dialects.md

     </Dialect>
     ```

-3. Once you have edited the `claim-config.xml` file, start WSO2 Identity Server.
+3. Once you have edited the `claim-config.xml` file, restart WSO2 Identity Server.

 You can now view the new dialect via the management console.